dark/lcview/README.md

-# LCview: An offline viewer for Lending Club notes statistics
+# LCview: An offline viewer for LendingClub notes statistics

 LendingClub provides some features to display notes statistics on its website, but the filter and display capabilities are quite limited.